 Once cool, use a fork to break up the flesh of the squash, which will look like spaghetti.
 Spoon it into a bowl and top with sauce.

-Stir in a jar of tomato sauce or pureed and strained tomatoes, cover the pot, and let the flavours of the ingredients marry for at least 30 minutes, but longer is better if you have the time.
 Spoon the sauce right onto your baked spaghetti squash, top with parmesan cheese and broil for a few minutes to melt the cheese.
 Garnish with fresh basil and parsley.

 Baked Spaghetti Squash Bolognese